~ Mobile Phone: 206-327-8530

 businesses (2008).
 Jerusalem, Israel.

-For the medical director of the Harborview Medical Center Infectious Diseases
+Administrative assistant to the medical director of the Harborview Medical Center Infectious Diseases

 [Howard] Hughes Airwest (now Delta Airlines) flight attendant.
 Passenger safety